Cross-Attention is Half Explanation in Speech-to-Text Models: Results

 \subsection{What Is the Impact of Context Mixing?}

-While Section \ref{subsec:input-results} focused on input relevance, we now investigate whether \CA{} aligns more closely with encoder output saliency maps.
+While \S\ref{subsec:input-results} focused on input relevance, we now investigate whether \CA{} aligns more closely with encoder output saliency maps.
 A higher correlation with encoder output representations would support the hypothesis that discrepancies between cross-attention and input saliency arise from context mixing, due to the reorganization of information within the encoder.
-To this end, we compare \CA{} with encoder output saliency maps \SM{}\textsuperscript{$H$}, which attribute relevance to the encoder hidden states for each output token (Section \ref{subsec:xai_s2t}).
+To this end, we compare \CA{} with encoder output saliency maps \SM{}\textsuperscript{$H$}, which attribute relevance to the encoder hidden states for each output token (\S\ref{subsec:xai_s2t}).
 Layer-wise results for all models are presented in Table \ref{tab:encout}.

-Even when examining encoder output representations, we observe trends consistent with those identified in Section~\ref{subsec:input-results}.
+Even when examining encoder output representations, we observe trends consistent with those identified in \S\ref{subsec:input-results}.
 Specifically, when averaged across decoder layers, cross-attention scores consistently provide the strongest or nearly optimal correlation with saliency maps, with the last decoder layers offering more representative explanations than the first ones across all models.
 As expected, correlation with encoder output representations consistently yields higher scores than those obtained from input representations, with absolute $\rho$ differences ranging from 0.03 to 0.18, quantifying the influence of context mixing effects to 6.6-16.7\%.
 The increased correlation is also visually evident in the example shown in Figure~\ref{fig:example}, where \CA{} aligns more closely with the relevance scores from \SM{}\textsuperscript{$H$} than with those from \SM{}\textsuperscript{$X$}.
-However, despite being unaffected by context mixing, the correlation between \CA{} and \SM{}\textsuperscript{$H$} remains limited--capturing only 52-75\% of the relevance. \textbf{This gap underscores the inherent limitations in relying solely on cross-attention as an explanation mechanism, reinforcing its role as an informative but \uline{incomplete} proxy for explainability in S2T models}--not only for input-level saliency, but even at the encoder-output level, where cross-attention directly operates.
+However, despite being unaffected by context mixing, the correlation between \CA{} and \SM{}\textsuperscript{$H$} remains limited--capturing only 52-75\% of the relevance.

+\textbf{This gap underscores the inherent limitations in relying solely on cross-attention as an explanation mechanism, reinforcing its role as an informative but \uline{incomplete} proxy for explainability in S2T models}--not only for input-level saliency, but even at encoder-output level, where cross-attention directly operates.